caocscar/workshops/pyspark sparksql/pyspark.md

 ## Pros/Cons
 Advantages: Relatively fast and can work with TB of data
-Disadvantages: Readability and Debugging Spark Messages is a pain
+Disadvantages: Readability and debugging spark messages is a pain

 # PySpark Interactive Shell
 The interactive shell is analogous to a Jupyter Notebook.
 This command starts up the interactive shell for PySpark.